Remember when your best friend told you about that hot new Italian restaurant in town?

 They have their own history, personality and style, their own quirks, as well as their own rules.

-Typography helps text do its job: tell a story, sell a product, impart an idea.
+Typography helps text do its job: tell a beautiful story, sell a service or impart a great new idea.

 But it also appeals affects how we feel.